-- The policy management framework, which includes the Risk Management policy - The operational risk process and procedures, and - The risk appetite and/ or risk limits and tolerance levels.
+- Policy management, which includes the Risk Management policy - The operational risk process and procedures, and - The risk appetite and/ or risk limits and tolerance levels.

-The Risk Management policy, and other policies within the policy management framework, are supported by a standard set of controls.
+The Risk Management policy, and other policies within policy management, are supported by a standard set of controls.
 The effective operation of the controls, control validation and assurance outlined is important to mitigate the risk of override at all levels, including that of management.
 Policies are developed to provide a consistent set of controls so that risks remain within risk appetite.